 “I’ve been a Scrivener disciple from the very beginning and will continue to be.
 Great Job!” –Elaine Sims, author of Checks and Balances.

 Created by a writer, perhaps the magic of Scrivener comes straight from just that one truth.
-Based on the key idea that it’s easier to work on large documents in small pieces, Scrivener came not from a businessperson looking for profit, not from a company looking to one-up the competition, but from a writer.
-A writer whose sole intent was to serve his personal writing needs, to capture the words and stories in his mind in a better way.
+Based on the key idea that it’s easier to work on large documents in small pieces, Scrivener didn’t come from a businessperson looking for profit.
+It wasn’t created by a company looking to one-up the competition.
+Scrivener came from a writer.
+A writer whose sole intent was to serve his personal writing needs.
+To somehow capture the words and stories in his mind in a better way.

 One man acted on a desire to transform his thoughts into the stories he so desperately needed to tell.
-From my limited use of the Scrivener free trial, it seems this man and his small team of developers have all but revolutionized the writing world.
+I’ve only just begun the Scrivener free trial.
+But it seems this man and his small team of developers have all but revolutionized the writing world.